morgharrisx/fullstack-3/project-doc.md

 #### Week 6: Project Presentations (August 30th)

-- Create presentation materials - Google Slides, a demo of the app, bullet pointed speeches (each individual has a 50-second speaking slot).
+- Create presentation materials - Google Slides/Canva, a demo of the app, bullet pointed speeches (each individual has a 50-second speaking slot).
 - Present the completed app live